1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Must be 501(c)(3), serve Texas and New Mexico, align with foundation focus areas on faith-based social impact.
+According to the current listing, eligibility includes: Must be 501(c)(3), serve Texas and New Mexico, align with foundation focus areas on faith-based social impact.
 One application per organization per cycle.
 Does not fund individuals, capital expenditures, endowments, research, or lobbying.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.